 Traders are pictured at their desks in front of the DAX board at the Frankfurt stock exchange

-Spain's IBEX and Italy's FTSE MIB added 0.7 percent each, and Germany's DAX was up 0.5 percent.
+Spain's IBEX gained 0.6 percent and Italy's FTSE MIB added 0.2 percent, while Germany's DAX was up 0.4 percent.

 This article is copyrighted by IBTimes.co.uk, the business news leader